4GeeksAcademy/blog/blog/how-much-is-a-coding-bootcamp.md

 ---
 author: "alesanchezr"
 excerpt: "Get the skills you need to become a coder in just 12 weeks!
 Coding bootcamps cost anywhere from $7,000 to $21,000, and graduates see an average salary increase of $22,000.
-Get the facts and start your coding career today!"
+Start your coding career today!"
 template: "post"
 title: "Know how much is a Coding Bootcamp"